-- 1. A fixed stumpage rate for a timber sale licence means that the upset stumpage rate and bonus bid will not change during the term of the timber sale licence and all extensions, except where: - a. a reappraisal is done under Section 3.3.1 due to sudden and severe damage, or - b. a reappraisal is done under Section 3.3.8 due to the Minister's direction. - 2.
+- 1. A fixed stumpage rate for a timber sale licence means that the upset stumpage rate and bonus bid will not change during the term of the timber sale licence and all extensions, except where a reappraisal is done under: - a.
+Section 3.3.1 due to sudden and severe damage, or - b.
+Section 3.3.8 due to the Minister's direction. - 2.
 Every timber sale licence entered into under Section 20 of the Act that was advertised on or after November 1, 2003 must have a fixed stumpage rate. - 3.
 Notwithstanding anything to the contrary in this manual, a fixed stumpage rate for a timber sale licence may not be corrected where there has been an error in the appraisal.